noni-mizu/Noni-Tweets/README.md

 A simple Twitter client app that requires a user OAUTH login.
-Upon logging in, there is one screen for viewing your timeline, and an activity that allows you to create and post a tweet.
+Upon logging in, there is one screen for viewing your timeline with endless scrolling, and an activity that allows you to create and post a tweet.
 Built in Eclipse.

 ![Twitter feed](http://i58.tinypic.com/xqcqqo.jpg)